-This state park offers the perfect mix of beach and attractions as downtown St. Augustine is just a short drive away.
-At the park, you can kayak, fish, swim or hike to get your outdoor adventure appetite satisfied.
+This state park offers the perfect mix of beach and attractions — downtown St. Augustine is just a short drive away.
+At the park you can kayak, fish, swim or hike to get your outdoor adventuring appetite satisfied.

-Then drive into St. Augustine to soak up the history and the night life at one of their fantastic restaurants.
+Then drive into St. Augustine to soak up the history and experience the night life that this great town has to offer.

-Heading now to central Florida, Orlando is home to some of the best theme parks in the world, and it also has a few great RV parks.
+Heading now to central Florida, Orlando is home to some of the best theme parks in the world, but it also has some great RV parks too.

 Thousand Trails Orlando is one of the most family-friendly parks we have been to.
 This is a popular destination for families who travel full-time in their RVs because it is part of the Thousand Trails network.

 This RV park is about 20 minutes from Disney World, so it’s also a great place to stay without paying the big Disney prices.

 With amenities like a swimming pool, hot tub, playground, tennis and pickle ball courts, mini golf, and a lake to fish in, you’ll always have something to do at Thousand Trails Orlando.